 I have 2 questions regarding Norweigan wool ski sweaters with stains.
 Both are very expensive sweaters with lots of colors.
 Both are hand washable.
 The first one I got cheap because it has a white background that has yellowed in one patch while sitting on the shelf in a store.
 (I thought sunlight faded things, but the grey pattern over the white is not effected.)
 There's also bright red wool on this sweater.

 There is a product at my local Wilco store that is called Sublime.
 This stuff is wonderfull.
 It removes hard water stains, grease and food stains to just name a few.
 This does cost about $12.00 a gallon, but one gallon will last about a year.
-I have used it several times and it has never caused any problems with different types of materials.
-It does not have a real chemical smell, it smells like almonds.

 Maybe you can try the Clorox Bleach Pen.
 It is like 3 bucks at WalMart and other stores.
 You just dab it on gently and then rinse well, being careful not to let the bleach-y water get on the rest of the garment.
 I have had a lot of luck with this stuff on stains on white portions of colored garments.